glorixz/PrologGameOfLife/README.md

 For best results, use ```swipl-win``` instead of ```swipl```

 For debugging purposes, run ```set_prolog_flag(answer_write_options,[max_depth(0)]).``` to remove limit on console output from swipl.

+## How to play
+You can toggle the state of any square in the gameboard by clicking on the square you want to change.
+Speed up the process by choosing a starting map, such as Pulsar.

+Once you're satisfied, set the game in motion by pressing the Step button.
+You can increase the number of steps that happen in succession by moving the slider.

 ## Default mode
 ![Alt](/img/pulsar-demo.jpg "Default mode")